PAI Announces Nabeeha Kazi Hutchins as New President and CEO

 The CEO selection process was led by a subset of the PAI board with input and candidate review provided by the leadership team and a cross section of PAI staff.

 PAI champions policies that put women in charge of their reproductive health.
-We work with policymakers in Washington and our network of partners in developing countries to remove roadblocks between women and the services and supplies they need.
-For 50 years, we’ve helped women succeed by upholding their basic rights.
-To learn more, visit pai.org
+We work with policymakers in Washington, D.C. and our network of partners around the world to remove roadblocks between women and the services and supplies they need.
+For over 55 years, we’ve helped women succeed by upholding their basic rights.
+To learn more, visit pai.org.